felipeam0rim/agenda-contatos-tarefas/README.md

-# Task and contact management system
+# Tasks and contacts management system

 This project was made with [Create React App](https://create-react-app.dev/).